rumplemovingskin/Torn-Target-Tracker/README.md

 ## Setup Instructions

 1. **Download the Files**
-   - Click the green <Code> button and select "Download ZIP"
+   - Click the green  button and select "Download ZIP"
    - Unzip the download and open the folder.

 2. **Run the Application**